Smog Check in CaliforniaPage Overview

 - Natural gas powered vehicles weighing more than 14,000 pounds

-If your vehicle DOES NOT fall under one of the above categories AND you live in one of the following counties, you must take the vehicle for a smog inspection every other renewal period:
+If your vehicle DOES NOT fall under one of the above categories AND you live in one of the affected counties, you must take the vehicle for a smog inspection every other renewal period.

 Many counties in California require a smog check for all residents, except for those who may be exempt.
 It is important to know if your vehicle will require a smog check every 2 years.
 Six counties require smog certifications only within certain zip codes.
 These include: El Dorado, Placer, Riverside, San Bernardino, San Diego, and Sonoma.

 If you are not sure which type of smog check program area you are in, enter your California Zip code here.

 Every 2 years when you renew your vehicle registration you must obtain a "smog certificate"―a printout of your vehicle's emissions test results.
 You must register your car within 90 days of your emissions inspection.